String theory in twistor space and minimal tension holography: The hybrid formalism as a string theory in twistor space

 \subsection{From PBGS to ${\cal N}=2$}

 The action \eqref{eq:superRS} contains $\mathcal{N}=2$ worldsheet supersymmetry and so we will assume that the gauge constraints of our string theory on minitwistor space form an $\mathcal{N} = 2$ algebra, $(\mathcal{T, G^{ A }, J} )$.
 One might suspect that this algebra should be topologically twisted \cite{Gaberdiel:2021jrv,Gaberdiel:2021qbb}, but we will keep our assumptions sufficiently general.
 We will write the conformal weights as in Table \ref{tab:1}, where the topologically twisted $\mathcal{N} = 2$ algebra is given by $\lambda = \half$.

-Since we promoted our variables $(\gamma,\theta_A)$ to be superfields, there are now additional component fields that come from the expansion in $\vartheta_{ A }$.
-These additional components may be gauge fixed through the constraints $\mathcal{G}^{ A } = \mathcal{J} = 0$, where $\mathcal{G}^{ A }$ generate worldsheet supersymmetries and $\mathcal{J}$ generates rotations associated to $\vartheta_{ A }$. $\mathcal{T}$ is the stress tensor, which we constrain as usual in CFTs.
-It should reduce to the usual stress tensor of \eqref{eq:boundary_theory} upon gauge fixing the other local symmetries and integrating out $\vartheta_{ A }$.
-That is to say, after imposing the constraints $\mathcal{G}^A = \mathcal{J} = 0$, we should land on a theory given by the Goldstone modes, which is \eqref{eq:boundary_theory} with $\mathcal{C}_L = 0$.
+Compared to \eqref{eq:CP1_string}, there are now additional constraints.
+Nevertheless, after gauge fixing $\mathcal{G}^A$ and $\mathcal{J}$ and integrating out the $\vartheta_A$, we should land on a theory given by the Goldstone modes, which is \eqref{eq:boundary_theory} with $\mathcal{C}_L = 0$.

-Crucially, since $\mathcal{G}^{ A }$ and $\mathcal{J}$ generate gauge transformations of the fields associated to the worldsheet super-diffeomorphisms of $\vartheta_{ A }$, our physical excitations of the string should be invariant under the action of these generators.
-We can understand this most clearly in terms of the global symmetries.
-Focusing on the patch $\omega_- \neq 0$, we saw that $J^+$ and $S^{+ A +}$ are broken symmetries and correspond to local fields on the worldsheet.
-Likewise, the $R$-symmetry generated by $K^{\tilde{a}}$ is physical.
-This implies that $\mathcal{G}^{ A }$ and $\mathcal{J}$ should commute with the zero modes of all of these generators.